What Are Instructional TTYRECs?

 - Wizard (9 TTYRECs, ~10 hours total): zip | tar.bz2

 If you're having trouble reading these ttyrecs, please see the section above.

 Marvin is one of the best-known (and best) NetHack players.
 His biggest achievement was a streak of 24 ascensions (there is only one known longer streak, by Adeon with 29 ascensions).
 He also maintained an ascension rate of over 80% on NAO, even after breaking the streak by being killed by a centaur.
 If you do this well at NetHack, clearly you're doing something right.
 So some people like to watch him for strategy advice.
 The ttyrecs of his 24-ascension streak are fundamentally different from the series above: he doesn't try to teach people, he just tries to play well.
 On the other hand, he's a heck of a lot better at NetHack than I am (I'm not bad myself, but nowhere near as good as him).
 And no matter how good you are, you'll still probably be interested by these, whereas you might get pretty bored by me explaining the game if you've ascended more than a few times.

-Marvin’s NAO nickname was “mrivan” (an anagram of Marvin) so you’ll sometimes see him referred to as that as well.
-I’ve lost track of the page where I originally downloaded these ttyrecs; if you own the site or know where it is, please let me know and I’ll give it credit.
-Until then, you can download them from me.
-Warning: This zip file is 74MB; expanded it’s just under 500 megs.
+Marvin's NAO nickname was "mrivan" (an anagram of Marvin) so you'll sometimes see him referred to as that as well.
+I've long since lost track of the page where I originally downloaded these ttyrecs and I suspect it's gone by now; if you own the site or know where it is, please let me know and I'll give it credit.
+Meanwhile, you can download them from me.
+Warning: This zip file is 74MB; expanded it's just under 500 megs.